 At the bustling centre of the hotel, the Evesham restaurant hosts hearty breakfasts and delicious dinners

 The market gardens in the Vale of Evesham are famous for their variety and choice.
 For showcasing local and seasonal produce.
 It’s there we found inspiration for the carnival of food you can expect to see at our Market Kitchen in the Evesham restaurant.

-Wake up to a full English, or lighter continental options, served with juices and freshly brewed tea and coffee.
+Wake up to a full English, or continental options, and pancakes made to order.

-Book a dinner, bed and breakfast package and you’ll be able to choose your preferred spot using our My Warner Table service after you’ve made a booking.
+Book a dinner, bed and breakfast package and you’ll be able to choose your preferred spot using our My Warner Table service after booking.

 The Garden Room

 The relaxed ambience and wonderful views make this a tempting place for a quiet chat anytime, day or night.